 When Dr. Hatfield was diagnosed with prostate cancer in 2009, he treated it with surgery and radiation, which is the common standard of care.
 Like other cancer patients, he got violently ill and weak from his treatment.

 In 2010, when Dr. Hatfield was diagnosed with metastatic bone cancer, he contacted Dr. D'Agostino's laboratory to get more information on the metabolic therapies that were under investigation.
 Now, four years later, Dr. Hatfield remains in remission and leads a very active lifestyle.
 He credits the low-carb, high-fat ketogenic diet for his miraculous recovery.

 "Not only is Dr. Hatfield's cancer gone, but he's in excellent health," said Dr. D'Agostino.
 "He works out every day and enjoys his life at 71."

-Ketogenic Diet May One Day Replace Expensive Chemo and Surgery
+Keto Diet May One Day Replace Expensive Chemotherapy

 The best results occurred in patients who had a suppression of insulin secretion and elevation of ketones because of their high-fat, low-carb diet.
 "Effects on insulin are an important clue to indicate which patients are likeliest to respond to this kind of diet," Dr. Fine told me.

 Today, there are about a dozen studies that are investigating the use of the ketogenic diet to manage all kinds of cancer.
 Those results will determine whether the medical community will adopt metabolic therapy to treat cancer in the future.

 For now, Dr. D'Agostino is encouraged by the growing mainstream acceptance of the low-carb, high-fat ketogenic diet as a way to combat obesity, diabetes and heart disease, and is optimistic it will emerge as a useful tool for cancer prevention and treatment.